ahmedkhedr-xrs/SQL-Project/Data Warehouse/Gold_layer/README_Gold.md

 ## 📌 Overview
 This directory contains the SQL scripts responsible for the **Gold Layer** of the Data Warehouse.
 Following the Medallion Architecture, this layer provides the final, business-ready dataset.
 It transforms the cleansed and integrated data from the Silver layer into a highly optimized **Star Schema**, consisting of Fact and Dimension tables (Views).
-This layer serves as the foundation for the Advanced Analytics and BI dashboarding phase of the project.
+This layer serves as the foundation for the EDA and Advanced Analytics phase of the project.

 ## ⚙️ Architecture & Key Features
 The Gold layer focuses on analytical performance, business logic integration, and ease of use for end-users (analysts and BI tools):